 Thus only the customer’s own configuration, host and service data is available to the customer over the site assigned to that customer.
 They need only to log in to their own site to receive their own data.
-A log in to the service provider’s central server is no longer required – and also no longer possible!
+A login to the service provider’s central server is no longer required — and is in fact no longer possible!

-Important: The Managed Services option in Licensing must be selected if the Checkmk is not for your own use, but rather is intended for monitoring another business’s infrastructure.
+Important: The Managed Services option in licensing must be selected if Checkmk is not for your own use, but rather is intended for monitoring another business’s infrastructure.
 This also applies even if the extended functionality of the Checkmk Enterprise Managed Services Edition is not being used.

 2.1.
 Installing customers

-Installing one of your customers is performed simply in only a single step: in WATO > Customers select the New Customer button, and assign an explicit ID, as well as the name to be used when displaying it in Checkmk.
-Once saved your first customer has been installed in Checkmk.
+Installing one of your customers is performed simply in a single step: in Setup > Users > Customers select the Add Customer button, and assign an explicit ID, as well as the name to be used when displaying it in Checkmk.
+Once saved, your first customer will have been been installed in Checkmk:

 As can be seen the service provider will likewise be treated like a customer and for this reason has already been defined as a Provider.
 You may not delete this assignment.

 2.2.
 Assigning sites

 Once a customer has been created, next link the appropriate Checkmk components to this customer.
 The central site to which all of the customer’s other sites send their data is also known as the provider site.
 Currently separation of the data only functions if each customer has their own site assigned to them and this is in turn connected to your provider site.
 The setup in this case differs at a single point: in the Basic settings, in addition to the ID and the alias, the previously-defined customer is entered:

 Thereby, since the provider is also handled like a customer, via the assignments to a site Checkmk always knows which host belongs to which customer.